Cryptic-Bunny/cryptic-bunny.github.io/docs/index.md

 power supply | voltage for the circuit

 1. plug in resistor
+2. plug in wires
-2. plug in power supply
+3. plug in power supply